What is Drury's First-Year Experience Program?

 Not just a guide for four years, but guiding for life!

-My name is Emily Givens, and I am the Director of Student Life.
+My name is Jennifer Stewart, and I am the Director of Orientation and New Student Programs.
 My main focus is to make sure all new students – freshmen, transfers and internationals – have a smooth transition into the Drury community.
-If you have any questions about the information below please contact me at firstname.lastname@example.org,or (417) 873-6894.
+If you have any questions about the information below please contact me at firstname.lastname@example.org,or (417) 873-6919.

 Drury's First-Year Experience program consists of many elements which are designed to help our freshmen transition easily into life at Drury: